Yen-Coder/Comparison-of-RE-Tools/docs/index.md

 ## Welcome

 This site provides a comprehensive comparison of popular reverse engineering and binary analysis tools.
-Whether you're analyzing malware, conducting security research, or performing software analysis, this guide will help you choose the right tool for your needs.
+Whether you're analysing malware, conducting security research, or performing software analysis, this guide will help you choose the right tool for your needs.

 ## Quick Links